khushnaveed/khushnaveed/README.md

 ## 🚀 About Me

-Software Engineer specializing in Web Development, currently enrolled in a one-year full stack web development course exploring and implementing modern web technologies, including HTML, CSS, JavaScript, and the MERN stack.
-Proficient in responsive design frameworks like Bootstrap and Tailwind.
-I bring a blend of development skills and QA expertise, enabling me to create dynamic, user-friendly, and scalable web applications.
-A dedicated problem-solver and resourceful "Googler".
+I am a Software Engineer specializing in Web Development and Quality Assurance (QA).
+Currently, I am enrolled in a one-year full-stack web development course, exploring and implementing modern web technologies, including HTML, CSS, JavaScript, and the MERN stack.
+I am proficient in responsive design frameworks like Bootstrap and Tailwind, allowing me to create dynamic, user-friendly, and scalable web applications.

+With experience in QA engineering, I bring a strong understanding of software testing methodologies, including manual and automated testing, bug tracking, and test case execution.
+My ability to blend development skills with QA expertise ensures the delivery of high-quality applications.

+A dedicated problem-solver and resourceful "Googler," I am always eager to learn new technologies and enhance my skills.

 ## 🛠️ Skills & Technologies